What to see in Monteriggioni? Come with us discovering the famous walled village in Tuscany and explore its typically medieval atmosphere.

 One thing to visit is undoubtedly the walls that follow the morphology of Mount Ala.
 The aforementioned 15 towers are no longer all visible, but only 11 were restored in the 1920s to allow the view from the Via Cassia, while another 4 have been peaked.
 The path of the walls is very suggestive, which leads you to try the experience of the soldiers who were stationed on them.

-How to reach Monteriggioni
+How to get to Monteriggioni

 Reaching Monteriggioni is extremely simple, whether it is by car or by public transport.
-The village is served by the homonymous exit of the Florence-Siena motorway junction.
+The village is served by the namesake exit of the Raccordo Autostradale Firenze-Siena.
 It takes about an hour starting from Florence with moderate traffic, while just over a quarter of an hour starting from Siena.
-You can also reach Monteriggioni from Siena by avoiding the motorway, along the Via Cassia.

 By public transport, on the other hand, you can use both the train and the bus.
 The most convenient train station is that of Siena but that of Poggibonsi can also be for you.
 The buses for Monteriggioni are those of line 130, which depart from Siena to San Gimignano passing through Poggibonsi.
 Also from Florence, you can reach Monteriggioni by bus.
-The line, in this case, will be 131.
+The line in this case will be 131.

 What to eat in Monteriggioni